Central Park (Doylestown Township, Pennsylvania): Fitness Trails

 Doylestown Central park has several fitness stations installed around the park along the walking trail.
-Weather permitting, outdoor boot camp classes are hosted on Monday and Wednesday evenings from 6:00-7:00pm.
+Weather permitting, outdoor boot camp classes are hosted on Monday and Wednesday evenings from 6:00-7:00 p.m.

 For adults 50 and older, a separate LifeTrail area is available for use.
 Each station has detailed diagrams depicting usage, as well as different levels of difficulty.
 A guidance video of equipment use can be viewed on YouTube.